guardian/mobile-n10n/docs/architecture/05-cache-tokens.md

 I did not send any requests to the service in either of scenarios.

-## Observation
+## Analysis

 1. Based on the test result, if we assume that the Notifications API normally takes around 100 MB memory and it takes an additional 1.5 GB memory to cache the 3.3 million registrations, it appears that it may require and additional 3.5 GB memory to cache 7.7 million registrations.

 2. Optimistically, the registrations database will be growing in size.
+So we need to prepare a larger memory to accommodate the growing data and have some monitoring tools in place before out of memory errors happen.

 3. Frequent GC may happen due to frequent changes to huge data structure in JVM heap, but it was not tested.